The United States will usually consider you a tax resident if:

 - The Taxpayer Assistance Center will verify your documents, return them to you, and accept your tax return and ITIN application.

 - If you are applying for an ITIN for one or more dependents, your dependents must also go with you to the Taxpayer Assistance Center with their original documents.
-The MDetroit Connector (MDC) stop at Jefferson Ave. and Beaubien St is about .4 miles away from the IRS Taxpayer Assistance Center.
+The MDetroit Connector (MDC) stop at 3663 Woodward Ave is about 1.4 miles away from the IRS Taxpayer Assistance Center.